Fedora Setup

 sudo dnf update -y

-Or you don't want to use terminal:
+Or if you don't want to use terminal:

 -